ugr-sail/sinergym/docs/source/pages/environments.rst

      and control are explained within the class and should be specified in the same format as the EnergyPlus API.

   b.
 Set up the configuration to register environment IDs directly.
-For more information, refer to
+For more information,
-     the documentation :ref:`Environments Configuration and Registration`. *Sinergym* will verify that the established configuration is correct and notify you of any potential errors.
+     refer to :ref:`Environments Configuration and Registration`. *Sinergym* will verify that the established configuration is correct and notify about any potential errors.

-5. If you've used *Sinergym*'s registry, you'll have access to environment IDs associated with your building.
+5. If you used *Sinergym*'s registry, you will have access to environment IDs associated with your building.
    Use them with ``gym.make(<environment_id>)`` as usual.
-If you've created an environment instance directly, use that instance to start interacting with the building.
+Besides, if you created an environment instance directly, use that instance to start interacting with the building.

 .. note:: To obtain information about the environment instance with the new building model, refer to